 Applied Mathematics (57-58 credits) — If you are interested in more emphasis on the application of mathematics to solve real-world challenges, an option in applied mathematics is great preparation for a career in industry, for the government, or at research laboratories.
 This major will also prepare you for graduate school in areas such as applied mathematics, statistics, physics, or engineering.

 For a complete list of all courses and their descriptions, please see our Course Catalog.

-What Can You Do with a Degree in Mathematical Sciences?
+What Can You Do with a Degree in Mathematics?

-A degree in mathematical sciences prepares you for graduate studies in mathematics-related disciplines, law, medicine, and more.
+A degree in mathematics prepares you for graduate studies in mathematics-related disciplines, law, medicine, and more.

 Some of the careers our students pursue after graduate study include: